naveen7252/ProductReviewContract/README.md

 # ProductReviewContract
 Contract to write reviews for any product to be executed on NULS blockchain.

-There ara two methods in the contract:
+There are two methods in the contract:

 1. Write Review: We can write review to any product by passing product id and review comments to this method.
 Reviews are stored in Nuls Blockchain.The account which executed this method is treated ad writer for that review.
 This method is payable type, so to execute this method, small fee in NULS will be incurred.